Backpropagation from KL Projections: Differential and Exact I-Projection Correspondences: Introduction

-Throughout the paper, we work in finite probability simplices equipped with KL Bregman geometry.
-The message-passing objects we manipulate---messages, beliefs, and region tables---are strictly positive probability vectors (elements of interior simplices), represented in log-coordinates when convenient.
-All projections are the associated Bregman \emph{I-projections} and \emph{reverse-KL (M-)projections} induced by the negative-entropy generator.
-Precise definitions of the spaces, projection operators, and normalization conventions are given in \cref{sec:prelim}.
+Throughout the paper, we work on finite probability simplices equipped with KL Bregman geometry.
+Messages, beliefs, and region tables are taken to be strictly positive probability vectors, hence they lie in the relative interiors of the relevant simplices.
+We pass to log-coordinates whenever convenient.
+The projections that appear are the Bregman I-projections and the reverse-KL projections induced by the negative-entropy generator.
+These objects are defined precisely in \cref{sec:prelim}.

+There are two underlying scalar-valued computations in the paper.
+In the first, one has a $C^1$ map